 That documentation, other unsealed court documents show, included a purity test beginning in 1972 that had never found traces of asbestos in the company’s talc.
 Johnson & Johnson was allowed to rewrite the Italian mine’s marketing pamphlet, an internal memo reveals.
 Every reference to “asbestos” was removed.

-As you could expect, the company today disputes these allegations.
-A test at the Val Chisone mine, Johnson & Johnson says, was conducted in 1972 and found no trace of asbestos at the property.
+As you would expect, Johnson & Johnson today disputes these allegations.
+A test at the Val Chisone mine, the company says, was conducted in 1972 and found no trace of asbestos at the property.
 At least, no evidence of chrysotile asbestos, the most common form of the mineral, was discovered.
 But in the 1972 report, F.D.
 Pooley, a Professor of Medicine at Cardiff University in Wales, goes on to note that “some tremolite was located, but was not asbestiform in character.”